ikarus-project/ikarus/docs/website/02_examples/nonLinearElasticity.md

 ## Description

-Again, automatic differentiation based implementation is used to perform a non-linear analysis for a 2D block in `iks006_nonlinear2DSolid.cpp`.
-Various methods to obtain a 2D grid via Dune is also shown in the commented section in the beginning.
-Python is used to provide a Neumann boundary condition providing a demonstration for the usage of a Python-based code within the Ikarus framework.
-Load control method is chosen as the desired control routine and Newton-Raphson (or Trust region methods) are used to solve the non-linear problem itself.
+In `iks006_nonlinear2DSolid.cpp`, an automatic differentiation-based implementation is used to perform a non-linear analysis on a 2D block.
+Various methods to obtain a 2D grid via Dune are also shown in the commented section at the beginning.
+Python is used to provide a Neumann boundary condition, providing a demonstration for the usage of Python-based code within the Ikarus framework.
+The load control method is chosen as the desired control routine, and Newton-Raphson (or trust region methods) are used to solve the non-linear problem itself.

 ## Code highlights

-This example uses two macros `gridType` and `solverType` that are to be set as desired before executing the example.
+This example uses two macros, `gridType` and `solverType`, that are to be set as desired before executing the example.
-The `gridType` can be set to either 0, 1, or 2 denoting an `ALUGrid`, a `YaspGrid`, and a `NURBSGrid` respectively.
+The `gridType` can be set to 0, 1, or 2, denoting an `ALUGrid`, a `YaspGrid`, and a `NURBSGrid` respectively.
 The `solverType` can be set to either 0 or 1 for `Newton-Raphson` and `Trust region` methods respectively.

 When `ALUGrid` is chosen, the mesh file `auxiliaryFiles/unstructuredTrianglesfine.msh` is read using `Dune::GmshReader` and is then globally refined once.
-The `YaspGrid` created a square block of length 1 with 10 elements in either directions.
+The `YaspGrid` created a square block of length 1 with 10 elements in either direction.
 The `NURBSGrid` also creates a square block of length 1 with a polynomial degree of 2 in both directions.
 The block is subjected to a Neumann load on the right edge ($x=1$) that is incorporated using the dune-python interface as shown below:
 ```cpp